-Pacific Edge Voices attracts highly-trained singers with strong and diverse artistic backgrounds and experience.
-The semi-professional, auditioned chorus has toured in the US and internationally, performing in New York’s Carnegie Hall, Germany, France, Cuba, and England.
+Pacific Edge Voices attracts passionate non-professional singers (and, occasionally, professional ones) with strong and diverse artistic backgrounds and experience, who love to make music in a community of equally committed singers and audience members.
+The auditioned chorus has toured in the US and internationally, performing in New York’s Carnegie Hall, Germany, France, Cuba, and England.

 In 2014, the Pacific Mozart Ensemble changed its name to Pacific Edge Voices to reflect the group’s distinct and longstanding innovation — performing multiple musical genres, collaborating on new works by diverse composers and performing artists, and presenting courageous and innovative vocal music programs.

 At the close of PEV’s 40th anniversary season in 2019-20, Dr. Morrow will step down after 15 years, and a search is underway for a new director to lead us into the next 40 years.

 Dr. Lynne Morrow is the Music Director of Pacific Edge Voices.
 She and Pacific Edge Voices (then called Pacific Mozart Ensemble) received Grammy nominations in 2006 for the recording of Leonard Bernstein’s Mass with Kent Nagano in Berlin.
 In 2010, the group’s long-time collaboration with Dave Brubeck (including many world premieres) led to the release of “Dave Brubeck: Songs of Praise” with Dorian Recordings.
 A second recording of Brubeck’s music, “Brubeck and American Poets,” was recorded in December 2011.